Believe (Cher song): Chart performance

-In the United Kingdom, "Believe" debuted atop the UK Singles Chart on October 25, 1998—for the week ending October 31, 1998—during a week in which the top five singles were all new entries, a first for the chart (not counting the first ever chart).
-The song became Cher's fourth number one in the UK, and remained at the top of the chart for seven consecutive weeks.
-"Believe" was Britain's biggest-selling song of 1998, and won its writers three Ivor Novello Awards: Best Selling UK Single, Best Song Musically and Lyrically, and International Hit of the Year, respectively, at the 1999 ceremony.
-On January 31, 2025, "Believe" was certified 5× platinum by the British Phonographic Industry.
-As of October 2017, the song has sold 1,830,000 copies in Britain, making it the biggest-selling song by a female artist on the UK Singles Chart.
-At 52 years old, Cher was the oldest female artist to top the UK charts, a record that has since been broken by Kate Bush, who was 63 when "Running Up That Hill" re-entered the charts and reached number one.
+"Believe" debuted at number one on the UK singles chart on October 25, 1998—for the week ending October 31, 1998—during a week in which the top five singles were all new entries, a first for the chart (not counting the first ever chart).
+It was Cher's fourth number one in the UK, and remained at the top of the chart for seven consecutive weeks.
+"Believe" was Britain's biggest-selling song of 1998, and won its writers Ivor Novello Awards for Best Selling UK Single, Best Song Musically and Lyrically, and International Hit of the Year, at the 1999 ceremony.
+On January 31, 2025, "Believe" was certified five-times platinum in the UK.
+As of October 2017, it had sold 1,830,000 copies in the UK, making it the biggest-selling song by a female artist on the UK singles chart.
+At 52 years old, Cher was the oldest female artist to top the UK charts, a record broken by Kate Bush in 2022, who was 63 when "Running Up That Hill" re-entered the charts and reached number one.

-The success of the song not only expanded through each country's singles chart, but also most countries' dance charts.
+The success of "Believe" not only expanded through each country's singles chart, but also most countries' dance charts.
 In the United States "Believe" spent 15 weeks on the Billboard Hot Dance Club Play chart, five of those weeks at number one, and 22 weeks on the European Hot Dance Charts.
 "Believe" also set a record in 1999 after spending 21 weeks atop the Billboard Maxi-Singles Sales chart—it was still in the top 10 one year after its entry on the chart.
 On October 13, 2008, the song was voted number 10 on Australian VH1's Top 10 Number One Pop Songs countdown.
 "Believe" was nominated for Record of the Year and Best Dance Recording at 42nd Grammy Awards, the latter of which it won.
 Peter Rauhofer (Club 69) won the Grammy Award in 2000 for Best Remixer of the Year for his remix of Cher's "Believe".